Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 Gerrymandering: “Printed in March 1812, this political cartoon was drawn in reaction to the newly drawn state senate election district of South Essex created by the Massachusetts legislature to favor the Democratic-Republican Party candidates of Governor Elbridge Gerry over the Federalists.
 The caricature satirizes the bizarre shape of a district in Essex County, Massachusetts as a dragon-like “monster”.
 Federalist newspaper editors and others at the time likened the district shape to a salamander, and the word gerrymander was a blend of that word and Governor Gerry’s last name.”
 (Wikipedia)

-Patrick Henry, of Revolutionary War fame, “Give me Liberty, or give me death!”, was invited to the Constitutional Convention but declined.
+Patrick Henry, of Revolutionary War fame, “Give me Liberty, or give me death!”, didn’t sign the Constitution either.
+He was invited to the Constitutional Convention but declined.
 He thought the new constitution would make the national government too powerful.
 He was the leading opponent of the Constitution in the Virginia state ratifying convention.
-The delegates included representatives from Kentucky and West Virginia, which were still part of Virginia in 1787.
+The Virginia state delegates included representatives from Kentucky and West Virginia, which were still part of Virginia in 1787.
 Thanks to Madison’s arguments, Virginia was the 10th state to ratify the Constitution by a vote of 89 to 79 on June 21, 1788.

 Benjamin Franklin’s closing address to the convention: